Do You Know Someone Who Needs Help?

 Help Your Loved One

-If a friend, family member, or loved one in your life is going through a painful time and needs someone to talk to, you can contact the 988 Lifeline to get them the assistance they need.
+If a friend, family member, or loved one is going through a painful time and needs someone to talk with you can contact the 988 Lifeline to get them the assistance they need.

 If your friend, family member, or loved one is currently in crisis, call 988 to get immediate help.

-Operated by Mental Health America of Greenville County (MHAGC), the 988 Lifeline is a FREE and confidential service designed to assist people in crisis.
-Often, our biggest allies are people like you, who want to help a loved one overcome their distress, regain hope, and get back on the path to a happier life.
+The 988 Lifeline is a FREE and confidential service designed to assist people in crisis.
+Often, the biggest allies are people like you, who want to help a loved one overcome their distress, regain hope, and get back on the path to a happier life.

-We’re available to talk to you about anything, including the common warning signs of crisis, tips on getting your loved ones to seek help, and local resources and organizations that can provide a longer-term solution.
+Crisis counselors are available to talk to you about anything including the common warning signs of crisis, tips on getting your loved one to seek help, and locate resources and organizations that can provide a longer-term solution.

-There are three ways to contact us for information and to talk.
+There are four ways to contact the Lifeline for information and to talk.
 Don’t hesitate.
 Call or text 988.
 Click to chat.
+Click to go to ASL Now.

 Call 988